About DHA housing inspections

 - check the property prior to you vacating it.

 Typically, you will be provided with at least seven days notice prior to an inspection but at a minimum, you will be given 72 hours notice.
+During these inspections, please ensure your dogs are restrained.

 Different types of inspections